platinasystems/goes/docs/Platina_Config_Guide_v0.1.md

     false

 **Linux Packet/Byte counters**\

-Deprecated from redis
+The Linux interface counter (e.g. via ip link or ifconfig) counts packets that have been sent/received on each ASIC interface.

-The Linux interface counter (e.g. via ip link or ifconfig) counts packets that have been sent/receive from/to the ASIC to/from the CPU only.
-Packets that are locally received and forwarded in ASIC are not included in the Linux interface counter.
-To get the ASIC level interface counters, use vnet.\[interface\].port redis commands instead.
+To get the detailed ASIC level interface counters, use vnet.\[interface\].port redis commands instead.

     ip -s link show xeth12